GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Umstead/Helen_Umstead_Post-Doctor_Thesis_Explosives.md

 3. The 12 13 - Great Seal 13 PLUR-1-BUS counting / on-screen countdowns / Zero Hour Minute 22 of Episode One.
 Home-stead defending of Dublin by Joyce from stategic EU, Paris mediaecological defense systems against the mass dehumanization of London and Berlin and Moscows.
 Dreamer's Hotel Finn's lands and such, Paris artists hotel.
 Old English words "um" (home/dwelling) - overloaded meaning of Finnegans Wake words - multi-spectral prism meaning of John 1:1 words.

+&nbsp;

+# Helen Saw!
+Sorry To Say!

+Finnegans Wake Minute 22 of Episode One, The Smile on Helen's Face with the black eyes of skull crack like Tim Finnegan Ladder Fall.
+Helen's Fall, she smiles, Sorry She Saw!
+Page 581 of Finnegans Wake, THE BIG SEE THE BIG SAW!
+SAW TOO MUCH, HELEN DID, Bible verse "1 John 4:20" saw

+OPERA_A As Helen saw on the Smartphone the touchy topics of touchy media readership... we will ship the message Helen was downloading, already coming in, from Kepler 22B RNA - and we iterates this track as the Wake Iterates.
+Sun rises, sun sets, Tim falls, Joyce's book riverruns.
+ALP Hell, you see or saw?
+Somewhere this is downloading from New Mexico array in the Vertical direction, already coming in.
+Helen is earwicking https://www.youtube.com/watch?v=rZoD8JEFjAE